-Soon enough we’ll hit the one-year mark for the worldwide coronavirus lockdowns and restrictions.
+Soon enough we’ll hit the two-year mark for the worldwide coronavirus lockdowns and restrictions.
 Almost everyone is working remotely and getting a dose of “cabin fever.”
 Many are missing the sheer adventure of travel and looking for alternative adventures, like learning new skills or placing wagers in the market.

 But inevitably, life and travel will return to normal.
 Have you thought about planning your first post-Covid vacation?
 Why not start?
 One destination that spells adventure is the Azores, a string of islands 850 miles off the coast of Portugal.